Sophomore Year - Connect

 Attend Career Services events to gather information

 Every quarter the Career Services Center organizes various events, in association with other departments, to help you explore majors, research career and internship opportunities, and connect with employers.
+They also have resources you can use to learn how to make the most of your time at career fairs.

 Become active in community service to make professional connections

 Volunteer your time and skills.
 This is a great way to develop job skills that will prepare you for internship opportunities.
+You will also begin to make professional connections that could support your internship and job search process in the future!

 Check out Western's Center for Community Learning for ideas!